Hydrodynamic escape

 Schematic of hydrodynamic escape.
 Energy from solar radiation is deposited in a thin shell.
 This energy heats the atmosphere, which then begins to expand.
 This expansion continues into the vacuum of space, accelerating as it goes until it escapes.

-In atmospheric science, hydrodynamic escape refers to a thermal atmospheric escape mechanism that can lead to the escape of heavier atoms of a planetary atmosphere through numerous collisions with lighter atoms, typically hydrogen.
-This mechanism may explain why some planetary atmospheres are depleted in oxygen, nitrogen, and heavier noble gases, such as xenon.
+In atmospheric science, hydrodynamic escape is a thermal atmospheric escape mechanism that can lead to the escape of heavier atoms of a planetary atmosphere through numerous collisions with lighter atoms, typically hydrogen.
+This mechanism may explain why some planetary atmospheres are depleted in oxygen, nitrogen, and heavier noble gases, such as xenon.This process can be thought of like planetary winds where solar radiation heats up the upper atmosphere a lot, eventually leading to lighter atoms escaping and creating a flow that helps drag the heavier ones along.